 |Record Group||Record Types Contained||Access Level||RBAC Code|

-The RBAC codes listed in the mapping table above are limited by the number of Record Types currently available on the NRL.
-As additional Record Types are added to the NRL the associated RBAC codes will be added to this table.
+The RBAC codes listed in this mapping table are limited by the number of Record Types currently available on the NRL.
+As additional Record Types are added to the NRL, the associated RBAC codes will be added to this table.